 Here the monetary sum of the components is equal to the base pre-money valuation, and we can end up with a pre-money valuation of $0 or $2.5 million based on the chosen amounts.
 Suppose an entrepreneur wants to use a stand-alone valuation.
 In that case, it is advised to have a strong knowledge of pre-money valuations of early-stage startup peers per industry, as there are no quantitative factors, multiple performance numbers to work from.
 The Berkus method is considered to be an excellent supplement to the Venture Capital Method of pre-money valuation.
 This is because the Venture Capital Method concentrates heavily on industry quantitative data and forgoes the qualitative factors followed by the criteria mentioned above.

-Why is the Berkus method a preferred valuation method for early-stage startups?
+Why do early-stage startups choose Berkus method as a preferred valuation method?

 Most companies do not meet their financial projections and respond to the companies’ poor track record to meet their financial targets.
 Know that the economic predictions must not rely on startup valuation purposes.
 The Management assumes that the aggressive revenue growth includes unrealistic profit margins.
 This is one reason why banks conduct sensitivity analysis to evaluate a company’s repayment capacity and why the Berkus method approaches startup valuation from a risk perspective.